mlb2251/mlb2251.github.io/docs/index.markdown

 A list of publications can be found on my [Google Scholar](https://scholar.google.com/citations?user=ghdbIsoAAAAJ), my resume can be found [here](resume.pdf), and my GitHub is [here](https://github.com/mlb2251).

-See our latest work, presented at the NeurIPS 2020 Workshop on Computer-Assisted Programming Workshop and submitted to ICLR 2021: [Representing Partial Programs with Blended Abstract Semantics](https://arxiv.org/pdf/2012.12964).
+See our latest work, presented at the NeurIPS 2020 Workshop on Computer-Assisted Programming and submitted to ICLR 2021: [Representing Partial Programs with Blended Abstract Semantics](https://arxiv.org/pdf/2012.12964).

 # Research
-My primary research interests are in program synthesis and its applications to artificial intelligence.
-I'm particularly interested in neurosymbolic methods, the broad class of approaches to learning systems that combine deep learning with techniques from the programming language community.
-I see program induction as a promising approach designing learning systems that share more features with human cognition (rule-based reasoning, low-data learning, generalization, interpretability).
+My primary research interest is in program synthesis and its applications to artificial intelligence.
+I'm particularly interested in neurosymbolic methods, learning systems that combine deep learning with synthesis techniques from the programming language community.
+I see program induction as a promising approach to designing learning systems that share more features with human cognition (including rule-based reasoning, low-data learning, generalization, interpretability).
 Some of the areas I'm interested in recently include:
-- Improving how we represent programs as in our [Blended Abstract Semantics](https://arxiv.org/pdf/2012.12964) work.
+- Improving how we represent programs in deep learning as in our [Blended Abstract Semantics](https://arxiv.org/pdf/2012.12964) work.
 - Concept/library learning and compression, as in [DreamCoder](https://arxiv.org/abs/2006.08381).
 - Applying neurosymbolic program synthesis to developing interpretable scientific models, as in our [NSF Expeditions](http://www.neurosymbolic.org/) project.
 - Search mechanisms that use learned symbolic components, such as the predicate learning of [BUSTLE](https://arxiv.org/abs/2007.14381) and [Property Signatures](https://arxiv.org/abs/2002.09030).